nozhanb/landCoverClassification/README.md

 ## 5. Performance

-Given the model is simple and there has been no feature enginering involved, one cannot expect very accurate results.
-However, by running this model several times there
+Given the model is simple and there has been no feature enginering, one cannot expect very accurate results.
+However, by providing more training and more diverse set of training images of each land cover type the model can reach a higher accuracy.
+An example of this is provide below.